 The original dam measured 220ft in height, 980ft in length, with its catchment area covering 75m² and its surface area covering 118m².
 The reservoir had a capacity of 111,000,000m³.

 Around 80% of the water supply in San Diego is imported from the Lower Colorado River (50%) and Bay Delta (30%), located in northern California, through conveyance systems covering almost 640km.

-The San Vicente Dam raise forms part of the larger $1bn Emergency Storage Project (ESP) which began in 2000 and will be completed by 2018.
+The San Vicente Dam raise is part of the larger $1.5bn Emergency Storage Project (ESP) which began in 2000 and will be completed by 2018.
 The ESP comprises of constructing a series of reservoirs, pipelines and pumping stations, targeted at delivering water to the San Diego region.

 The project will supply water to the region during unavoidable interrupted water deliveries from the existing facilities.
 It will increase the county's local water storage capacity and enable the dam to serve as a back-up for supplying water during droughts and disruptions from the existing conveyance systems.
 The project is expected to meet San Diego's water needs through until 2030.

-The San Vicente dam was raised by an additional 117ft, which will provide an additional 152,100 acre-feet of water to the reservoir.
-Upon completion, the project will increase the surface area of the dam by 500 acres and storage capacity of the reservoir by 187,489,239m³.
+The San Vicente dam was raised by an additional 117ft, which provides an additional 152,000 acre-feet of water to the reservoir.
+The project has also increased the surface area of the dam by 500 acres and storage capacity of the reservoir by 187,489,239m³.

 San Vicente Dam raise construction details

 Preparatory works to raise the dam commenced in June 2009.
 The first layer of concrete for the dam raise was laid in September 2011 after the completion of the foundation works in 2010.